 Shopping for a new laptop and wondering which laptop brand is best for work?
 We can definitely help you with that!

-In this article we offer some advice on picking the best work laptop according to brand, and we refer some of the top brands available in the Philippine marketplace today.
-We’ll also offer some of the best laptops each brand has to offer, for your consideration!
+In this article, we offer some advice on picking the best work laptop according to the brand, and we refer to some of the top brands available in the Philippine marketplace today.
+We’ll also showcase some of the best laptops each brand has to offer, for your consideration!
 And no worries, we’re placing laptops for working at home front and center, given that so many of us are now working from our homes at present in response to the situation.

 Without further ado—how about we get started?
 (We’ve assembled this list in alphabetical order, for your information.)